DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

     * You can no longer convert enums to int.
     * Old `std::allocator` API is being removed (this was used in MPolynomial).
     * New code might not work with older versions because it uses new libraries and language features.
 * Removal of the deprecated namespace.
-Classes, functions and variables inside this namespace are now longer accessible.
+Classes, functions and variables inside this namespace are no longer accessible.
 This is mostly about convolution on surfaces, which is now replaced with `LocalEstimatorFromSurfelFunctorAdapter`.
 * The Viewer is now based on Polyscope (see the section above for more details).
 The stream API was kept the same, but most of the modifiers were taken out.
 See the [Migrating viewer page](https://dgtal-team.github.io/doc-nightly/migratingViewer3D.html).